HEMP - THE BASICS

 Hemp is typically grown for the seed, flower and stock.

 Hemp is a great crop to incorporate into your crop rotation since you can use traditional machinery to plant and harvest.
 It may also be a good fit if you have a limited irrigation resources.

 At Hemp Farm Colorado we believe that industrial hemp has the power to help revitalize the economy by creating small scale processing facilities and local jobs in rural communities throughout America.
-If you would like more information about investment opportunities don't hesitate to contact us.

 If you have additional questions you might consider a consultation.
 For more information on on our consultation program click here.